Fabio Di Tomaso

-Fabio Di Tomaso (born April 9, 1977 in Quebec, Montreal, Canada) he is a Canadian actor.
+Fabio Di Tomaso (born April 9, 1977, in Quebec, Montreal, Canada) he is a Canadian actor.

 Biography

-Fabio Di Tomaso was born into a family of Argentine origin.
+Fabio Di Tomaso was born into a family of Argentine and Italian origin.
 He spent his childhood and adolescence in the town of Boulogne Sur Mer next to his mother.
 At 16 he expressed his interest in musical bands and decided to venture into the world of music.
 Later, he studied theater and had several jobs.
 He did the CBC on economics but a month later he confessed to a friend that he wanted to do theater.

 Personal life

 From 2004 to 2012, Fabio Di Tomaso was in a relationship with the actress, Melina Petriella.
 In 2016, Fabio Di Tomaso meet Samira Sufan, film producer.
 In 2017, they get married.
 In January 2018 the couple's first child, a boy, was born whom, they called Fidel Di Tomaso.
 The couple divorced in 2019 after almost two years of marriage.
 They both share custody of their son.